Oaxaca Street Food You Must Try

 Downtown Oaxaca City is known for its historic architecture, as well as its delicious street food.

 In plain English, that prestigious designation basically means Mexican food is one of mankind’s great cultural treasures worth preserving!
-Within Mexico, there are a few states and regions that get more culinary attention than others, and at the top of that short list of exceptional gastronomic standouts, you’ll find the food of Oaxaca.
+Within Mexico, there are a few states and regions that get more culinary attention than others, and some like to dwell on what they consider “weird Mexican foods.”
+But at the top of that short list of exceptional gastronomic standouts, you’ll find the food of Oaxaca.

 Just what are the most famous Oaxaca street foods to try when visiting Oaxaca?
 Let’s take a look at five of the street foods that make Oaxaca so special—and one non–street food that just couldn’t be left off the list.